-If formula feeding, changing to follow-on’ formula after 6 months will help to meet their body’s changing needs.
+If formula feeding, changing to a follow-on formula after 6 months will help to meet their body’s changing needs.

-If you decide to offer your toddler cow’s milk, make sure it is full cream and not fat reduced.
-Toddlers need the fat in milk to meet their body’s needs for growth.
-Reduced fat varieties of milk can be offered after the age of 2 years, but should not be offered prior.
+- When giving your toddler cow’s milk, make sure you choose full cream milk, and not reduced fat milk.
+The fat in milk is important to help meet their needs for growth.
+Reduced fat varieties can be offered after the age of 2 years.

 - Milk falls under the dairy food group, which also includes foods such as yoghurt and cheese.
 To find out more about toddler food groups click here.

 - Your toddler shouldn’t consume more than 500 mL of cow’s milk per day as this can affect their intake of other foods and it also has a low iron content.
 For more information on iron click here.